ChaosCodes/ProPETL/README.md

 For more infirmation, please refer to the README file in the propelt-roberta directory.

 ### Encoder-Decoder (T5) Experiments
 Navigate to the propelt-t5 directory, install the requirements, and then run the model using the provided scripts.
-For example, the script are prepared to reproduce the experiments mentioned in Table 2 and Figure 3 of our paper.
+For example, below script is prepared to reproduce the experiments mentioned in Table 2 and Figure 3 of our paper.

 ```bash
 cd ProPETL-T5_directory